 Click to increase or decrease the amount of space between actions on the canvas.
 Each click changes the amount of space by a small amount.

 Tracing a script launches the active script and opens the Trace Output window to display the results of the script running.
 The toolbar provides 3 commands related to tracing a script: starting the trace, selecting an ANI Also known as caller ID.
 Listed phone number of an incoming voice call. or DNIS Identifies the number the contact dialed to reach you for inbound voice calls and the number the agent or system dialed on outbound voice calls. with which to trace the script, or the options to trace and capture the next instance that the script runs or continuously trace and capture each instance of the script as it runs (relevant to production scripts).
-See the Trace Scripts page for more information.
+See the Debug Scripts page for more information.

 Click to lock or unlock a script.
 Locking puts a script into read-only mode.
 Unlocking it allows you to edit it, but no other Studio users can edit it at the same time.
 Other users can modify the script after you unlock it or save and close it.